crisweber2600/animated-guide/README.md

 - Provide one or more roots using `--root <path>` to scan specific folders.
 - Use `--link` to automatically replace redundant files with symbolic links.
 - Increase throughput with `--parallel 4` when linking many groups.
+- After filling `appsettings.json` you can run `codex tasks run-cli`.
+- Inspect the generated `results.csv` for a summary of duplicate files.
+- For a full run including build and tests use `codex tasks e2e`.
 - Run `dotnet run --project DupScan.Cli --help` to see all available options.
 - Set `DOTNET_CLI_TELEMETRY_OPTOUT=1` to suppress CLI telemetry prompts.
 - Services are resolved via dependency injection, making customization easy.